AkshathSai/AkshathSai/README.md

 - 📫 How to reach me **akshathsai.pittala@outlook.com**

-- ⚡ Fun fact **I was 18 when I got my first job as a Software Developer**
+- ⚡ Fun fact **I'm an early career Software Developer creating with pride from the age of 18.**
 ---